Description of the Remote Desktop Protocol 8.0 update for Windows 7 SP1 and Windows Server 2008 R2 SP1

 • Reconnect for RemoteApp and Desktop Connections

-This feature is available to users when they use the RemoteApp and Desktop Connections feature to connect to Windows Server 2012 virtual machine-based desktop deployments and session-based desktop deployments.
+This feature lets users easily disconnect and reconnect to IT published apps and desktops.
+It is available to users when they use the RemoteApp and Desktop Connections feature to connect to Windows Server 2012 virtual machine-based desktop deployments and session-based desktop deployments.

 • Support for RemoteFX Media Redirection APIs for VoIP applications

-The RemoteFX Media Redirection APIs feature enables applications such as Lync 2013 to deliver a rich audio and video conferencing experience.
-For more information, go the following Microsoft website:
+This feature enables applications such as Lync 2013 to deliver a rich audio and video conferencing experience.
+For more information, see General information about Microsoft Lync 2013 VDI Plugin.
+This feature is available when you connect to computers that are running one of the following operating systems:

 • Windows 8